kotenevmatvei/attachment-style/README.md

 ToDos:
 - tests for correctness!
-- first testing round
 - send to the adlershof chat for feedback

 - basic code cleanup, comments
 - look into possible refactoring (answers as object instead of dict) and optimizations